-Goodwill was recorded as a result of the Company's acquisition of SoCoCare in October 2013 (see Note 2).
+Goodwill was recorded as a result of the Company's acquisition in October 2013 of Face It, Corp., which the Company also refers to as SoCoCare.

-During the fourth quarter of 2015, the Company completed its annual goodwill impairment test.
-Based on its assessment of the qualitative factors, management concluded that the fair value of the Company was more likely than not greater than its carrying amount as of December 31, 2015.
+During the fourth quarter of 2016, the Company completed its annual goodwill impairment test.
+Based on its assessment of the qualitative factors, management concluded that the fair value of the Company was more likely than not greater than its carrying amount as of December 31, 2016.
 As such, it was not necessary to perform the two-step quantitative goodwill impairment test.
-Subsequent to the 2015 annual impairment test, we believe there have been no significant events or circumstances negatively affecting the valuation of goodwill.
-As of December 31, 2015 and 2014, there was no impairment to the carrying value of the Company's goodwill.
+Subsequent to the 2016 annual impairment test, we believe there have been no significant events or circumstances negatively affecting the valuation of goodwill.
+As of December 31, 2016 and 2015, there was no impairment to the carrying value of the Company's goodwill.